antonberezan/lexi/README.md

 ## Installation

-Move lexi.crx into Chrome > Settings > Extensions
+Move lexi.crx into Chrome > Settings > Extensions.

+## Usage

+Ctrl + Double click on a word.